netistul/Youtube-Live/README.md

 # Youtube Live Extension

-YouTube Live is an extension that brings your subscribed YouTube channels into a clean, modern, YouTube-styled interface.
+YouTube Live is an extension that brings your favorite YouTube channels into a clean, modern, YouTube-styled interface.

 ## Official Extension